 I focus on oil importing countries, which constitute the vast majority of states.
 Because an event comparable to peak oil has never happened at the global level, I study cases where oil supply disruptions in the order of 20% have occurred at the national level.

 1) Japanese PREDATORY MILITARISM before and during the Pacific War.
 The specter of future resource shortages had played an important role in shaping Japan’s imperialist strategy ever since the end of World War I. When an American oil embargo became imminent, in 1941, Japan pre-emptively attacked the US Naval Base at Pearl Harbor and radicalized its war of conquest in order to gain access to the rich oil supplies of the East Indies.
-My second

 2) TOTALITARIAN RETRENCHMENT in North Korea after the end of the Cold War.
 When subsidized deliveries of oil and other vital resources from the Soviet Union were disrupted, the ‘‘Hermit Kingdom’’ reacted in a shockingly reckless way.
 Elite privileges were preserved in the face of hundreds of thousands of North Koreans dying from hunger.
 While this may be morally repugnant, it clearly represents another possible reaction to a peak oil scenario.